-Our meeting point, Palazzo Medici Riccardi will give us the opportunity to start the exploration of the city talking about the Medici family, the great rulers of Florence during Renaissance.
+Our walking tour combines lecture-style input with amusing anecdotes and interesting insights to offer you an enjoyable and relaxed approach to the city.
+Our meeting point, Palazzo Medici Riccardi, will give us the opportunity to start the exploration of the city by talking about the Medici family, the great rulers of Florence during the Renaissance.

-We will walk to the Accademia museum to show you some of Michelangelo’s works of art.
-We will admire the Prisoners, the sculptures he made for the monument to Pope Julius II, and the touching Pietà (his second) and discuss his unfinished works, the so-called “non-finito”.
-Finally our attention will turn to Michelangelo’s David, masterpiece and symbol of the Florentine Renaissance, completed in 1504 when he was only 29 years old.
-(No standing in line, we make the reservations for you!).
+We will walk to the Galleria dell'Accademia where you will admire some of Michelangelo’s masterpieces, such as the Prisoners, the sculptures he made for Pope Julius II.
+These fascinating works will give us the chance to discuss his unfinished technique, the so-called “non-finito”.
+Our attention will then turn to Michelangelo’s gigantic David, the unquestionable symbol of the Florentine Renaissance, which was completed in 1504 when Michelangelo was only 29 years old.
+The Galleria dell'Accademia is often very crowded, but don't worry, we will make the reservations for you!

 Our walk will then continue to Santa Maria del Fiore's Cathedral, better known as the Duomo, which will stun you with its coating of polychrome marble slabs.
 The church was begun on September 9, 1296 and it is the third largest church in the world.
 We will focus on the church's most important architectural features, especially the Dome, the greatest achievement of 15th century architecture.
 Made out of bricks, the Dome was built by the great engineer and architect Filippo Brunelleschi.
 The guided tour then continues with the Baptistery, one of the city's most ancient religious buildings.
 The beauty of its doors moved Michelangelo to call them the "Gates of Paradise"!
 Ghiberti, the goldsmith who created these oustanding doors, spent 27 years of his life casting them in gilt-bronze.